Can you sign a quantum state?: Introduction

 First, \emph{outsider security} ensures that, if $S$ and $R$ are honest parties, then their channel is private and authenticated against adversaries from whom $\sdk_S$ and $\sdk_R$ are kept secret.
 Second, \emph{insider security} ensures that, if one party's secret key is compromised, the security guarantees ensured by the other party's secret key still hold.
 If the sender key is revealed, the receiver should still enjoy full privacy.
 The other case is quantumly unachievable: impossibility for signatures implies that releasing the receiver's secret key results in a forgeable (hence useless) scheme.
 In particular, quantum signcryption cannot provide \emph{non-repudiation.}

 Formally defining quantum signcryption security is a challenge, as it is analogous to authenticated encryption, a notion which is troublesome in the quantum setting.
 The usual definitions require the ability to copy and compare previous queries with outputs of the adversary (e.g., to see if the adversary is attempting to decrypt the challenge.)
 Fortunately, a recent approach~\cite{AGM18} shows the way forward on such definitions.
 The idea is to ``split'' the standard security game into two experiments: an ``unrestricted'' experiment and a ``cheat-detecting'' experiment.
 In the unrestricted experiment, the adversary freely interacts with $\SigEnc$ and $\VerDec$ oracles.
 In the cheat-detecting experiment, the modified signcryption oracle signcrypts half of a maximally entangled state and stores the other half together with the adversary's plaintext.
 The modified verified-decryption oracle decrypts the input ciphertext, and checks if it is maximally entangled with one of the stored registers; if it is, it returns the corresponding stored plaintext.

-Following this approach, we define outsider signcryption security as follows.
+Following this approach, we define outsider signcryption security through a pair of experiments, or games, as follows.

 \begin{experiment} The \textbf{real outsider experiment} $\OutReal(\Pi, \algo A, n, S, R)$:

 \end{experiment}

 \begin{experiment} The \textbf{ideal outsider experiment} $\OutIdeal(\Pi, \algo A, n, S, R)$: